isa-ulisboa/greends-dms-exercises/dms_ex_02_data_wrangling_agr_census.md

 2. In the column `year`, we need to change values by replacing text.
 Select in this column `Edit cells --> Replace`, placing in the *Find* box `area_`, and leaving the box *Replace with* empty.

-3. In the column `area_ha`, **no data** values are repesented by two hyphens separated by a space: `- -`.
+3. In the column `area_ha`, **no data** values are represented by two hyphens separated by a space: `- -`.
 We need to replace that with an empty string, like in the previous step.

 4. The column `Region` has the aggregated value of the ID of the NUTS region with its name.
 In the previous exercise, we created tables of NUTS to be imported to the database, where the codes are separated from the name.
 Therefore we need to have equivalent codes in this table.
 We can achieve this by split the values in `Regions`.
 In this column:
    - select `Edit column --> Split into several columns...`.
    - Place the character `:` as separator.
-   - unckeck the box *Guess cell type*
+   - uncheck the box *Guess cell type*
    - rename the new column `Region 1` as `codes`.
    - remove the column `Region 2`